aman-ankur/walkumentary/README.md

 Walkumentary is a **modern, cost-optimized mobile web application** that transforms how you explore new places.
 Using cutting-edge AI technology, it generates personalized audio tours for landmarks and points of interest, focusing on South Africa and European destinations.

-**Built for personal use with emphasis on exceptional UX, modern design, and cost efficiency.**

 ## Key Features

 ### Smart Location Discovery